Ace of Base: 2002–2003: Da Capo

-Following a long time away from the pop scene, a new single called "Beautiful Morning" was serviced to radio in Europe in July 2002.
-Polydor Records reported that it was their fastest-added track to radio playlists of the year, and it went on peak at No. 38 in Germany and No. 14 in Sweden upon its commercial release in September.
+After a lengthy absence from the pop scene, a new single titled "Beautiful Morning" was released to radio in Europe in July 2002.
+Polydor Records announced that it was their fastest-added track to radio playlists for the year, eventually reaching No. 38 in Germany and No. 14 in Sweden upon its commercial release in September.

 After several delays, Ace of Base finally released their fourth studio album, Da Capo, on September 30, 2002, in Europe, and in Japan through Toshiba EMI with a different cover and three bonus tracks.
 The album received only a soft release in the United Kingdom and was not released in the Americas.
-The title comes from the musical term da capo, which translates as "back to the beginning", chosen as the sound of the album was seen as a return to the group's early blend of reggae and europop.
+The title comes from the musical term da capo, which translates as "back to the beginning", as the sound of the album was meant to be a return to the group's early blend of reggae and europop.
 Although the album charted across much of Europe, it was not as successful as previous releases.
 Only Jenny and Ulf went on a promotional tour of Sweden, Denmark, Norway, Finland, Germany, Poland and Austria.
 Jonas chose to forego promotional activities because "it was better to be two then" and led to "less questions" about Linn's lack of participation.
 Linn attended only one performance in Germany, which was her last public appearance.

-"The Juvenile" was selected as the album's second single in Germany, and was used for a Christmas campaign by TV channel RTL.
-The song was a re-written version of a track originally submitted for the James Bond movie GoldenEye in 1995.
-However, Clive Davis persuaded the band that it was not the best move for the band at the time so they withdrew it from consideration.
-In Scandinavia, Edel-Mega released "Unspeakable" as the second single, but its poor chart performance ended the promotion of the album prematurely.
+"The Juvenile" was chosen as the album's second single in Germany and was featured in a Christmas campaign by TV channel RTL Television.
+The song is a rewritten version of a track originally submitted for the James Bond film GoldenEye in 1995.
+However, Clive Davis advised the band that it was not the best move for them at the time, leading to its withdrawal from consideration.
+In Scandinavia, Edel-Mega released "Unspeakable" as the second single; however, its poor chart performance resulted in the premature end of the album's promotion.

-2003–2006: Hiatus
+2003–2009: Hiatus and reunion

 The group remained out of the spotlight throughout 2003 and 2004.
-During this time, Jenny performed solo live performances in several Christian shows with her husband Jakob Petrén and released an album as a vocalist with the Swedish group Arose.
+During this time, Jenny performed solo live performances in several Christian shows with her husband, Jakob Petrén, and released an album as a vocalist with the Swedish group Arose.

-In 2005, a handful of songs featuring vocals by both Jenny and Linn were recorded with producer Tommy Ekman, including "Would You Believe" and "Make My Day".
+In 2005, several songs featuring vocals by both Jenny and Linn were recorded with producer Tommy Ekman, including "Would You Believe" and "Make My Day".
 Jonas and Ulf later explained that the group did not have the energy to finish the project, though the tracks that were recorded eventually surfaced.
 At the end of 2005, the group reunited, without Linn, for several live performances at the Night of the Proms in Belgium, alongside other artists such as Donna Summer.